Test Catalog

 Babesia microti:

 Babesiosis is a zoonotic infection caused by the protozoan parasite Babesia microti.
 The infection is acquired by contact with Ixodes ticks carrying the parasite.
 The deer mouse is the animal reservoir, and overall, the epidemiology of this infection is much like that of Lyme disease.
-Babesiosis is most prevalent in the Northeast, upper Midwest, and Pacific Coast of the United States.
+Babesiosis is most prevalent in the Northeast, upper Midwest, and Pacific Coast of the US.

 Infectious forms (sporozoites) are injected during tick bites, and the organism enters the vascular system where it infects red blood cells (RBC).
 During this intraerythrocytic stage, it becomes disseminated throughout the reticuloendothelial system.
 Asexual reproduction occurs in RBC, and daughter cells (merozoites) are formed, which are liberated on rupture (hemolysis) of the RBC.